Bruno-Lima/Bruno-Lima.github.io/experience.md

 ### Pedagogical formations

-* The New Role of the Educator: Best Practices in Online Education
+* The New Role of the Educator: Best Practices in Online Education, May 2020

+* Workshop on the U.Porto Peer Mentoring Program, July 2019

-* Motivation in higher education - what drives the wheel: Module I - Motivation in students
+* Motivation in higher education - what drives the wheel: Module I - Motivation in students, September 2018

-* Workshop on the U.Porto Peer Mentoring Program

-### Conferences
+### Events

+* 12th Symposium on Search-Based Software Engineering [(SSBSE 2020)](http://ssbse2020.di.uniba.it/) [Publication Chair]

+* IEEE 13th International Conference on Software Testing, Verification and Validation 2020 [(ICST 2020)](https://www.icst2020.info/home/icst-2020) [Local Organization Chair]

+* The 20th IEEE International Conference on Software Quality, Security, and Reliability [(QRS 2019)](https://qrs120.techconf.org/) [Publicity and Social Media Co-Chair]

 * The Sixth International Conference on Advances and Trends in Software Engineering [(SOFTENG 2020)](https://www.iaria.org/conferences2020/SOFTENG20.html) [PC Member]

-* IEEE 13th International Conference on Software Testing, Verification and Validation 2019 [(ICST 2020)](https://www.icst2020.info/home/icst-2020) [Local Organization Chair]

-* 12th Symposium on Search-Based Software Engineering [(SSBSE 2020)](http://ssbse2020.di.uniba.it/) [Publication Chair]

-##### Previous Events

 * The Fifth International Conference on Fundamentals and Advances in Software Systems Integration [(FASSI 2019)](http://www.iaria.org/conferences2019/FASSI19.html) [PC Member]